TrelisResearch/one-click-llms/README.md

 ## Runpod One-Click Templates
 > [!TIP]
-> To support the Trelis Research YouTube channel, you can sign up for an account with [this link](https://runpod.io?ref=jmfkcdio).
-Trelis is supported by a commission when you use one-click templates.
+> To support the Trelis Research YouTube channel, you can sign up for an account with [this link](https://runpod.io?ref=jmfkcdio) to avail of a sign-up bonus.
+Trelis is then also supported by a commission when you use one-click templates.

 GPU Choices/Recommendations (last updated Oct 15 2024):
 1. VALUE and best UI: A40 on [Runpod](https://runpod.io?ref=jmfkcdio) (48 GB VRAM) ~$0.39/hr.